jgeumlek/WiimoteGlue/README.md

 * You need to have read permissions on the various wiimote devices, and write permission to uinput.

 You also need to be able to connect your controllers in the first place.
 This task is done by your bluetooth system, not this software.
 It has been tested on Bluez 5.26 using bluetoothctl.
 The wiimote plugin for Bluez 4.96 should be sufficient.
 Various bluetooth GUIs can work, but some don't handle the wiimote pairing peculiarities well.
 Using the wiimote sync button can work better than pushing 1+2.

+See https://wiki.archlinux.org/index.php/XWiimote for more info on connecting wiimotes.

 ##Future Goals